toni-schmitt/minishell/README.md

 ### The basic functionalities of the project
 - this is a shell that can be compiled by running<br>`make all`<br>and then to run it<br>`./minishell`<br>or instead you can run<br>`make run`
 - now you are greeted with a prompt `minishell$ `&nbsp;waiting for input just like any other shell
-- this project uses the readline libraries `readline/history.h` and `readline/readline.h` you can install those via `brew install readline` or `apt-get install libreadline-dev`
+- this project uses the readline libraries `readline/history.h` and `readline/readline.h` you can install those via `brew install readline` or `apt-get install libreadline-dev`, thanks to those there is a working history of used commands
-- thanks to those there is a working history of used commands
+- there is some memory-leaks caused by the readline-library

 ### The basic structure of our minishell
 Just like most of the other shells we have divided our shell into 4 parts: